The Benefits of Integrated Project Delivery

 Projects that Deliver Value

-East Vancouver Integrated Health and Social Housing at 1st & Clark is designed to achieve long-term and comprehensive solutions by addressing both an urgent housing shortage as well as offering essential addictions services through an evidence-based substances withdrawal management center.
+East Vancouver Integrated Health and Social Housing at 1st & Clark is designed to achieve long-term and comprehensive solutions by addressing both an urgent housing shortage as well as offering essential addictions services through an evidence-based substances withdrawal management centre.
 The IPD team achieved a 10% social procurement target and delivered the project at a reduced cost without sacrificing quality.

 The New Hospital at UCSF Helen Diller Medical Center at Parnassus Heights kicked off at start of the pandemic, leading the IPD team to develop new, innovative ways of collaborating.
 The team met in a virtual “big room” and created a hybrid (physical and digital) full-scale mockup in a vacant parking structure.
 The hospital is envisioned as a new model for inpatient care in part by integrating “life” into the hospital — fine dining, art, provisions for families, and connections to nature — to inspire patients and staff to enhance healing wellness, and recovery.